 Infections, especially with encapsulated pyogenic organisms such as Haemophilus, Staphylococcus, and Streptococcus, are increased in patients with MM.
 Plasma cells are increased (10% or greater) in the bone marrow.

 MM accounts for about 17% of hematologic malignancies in the United States and 1%-2% of all cancers.
 The disorder is twice as common in Africans and African Americans and is more common in males.
+Rare cases of myeloma have occurred after bone marrow transplant for leukemia.

 Evaluation using serum and urine electrophoresis (SPEP and UPEP) reveals monoclonal protein in 97% of cases.